-China’s residential property market has been in limbo in the past years, but we’ve seen increased activity in its commercial property market recently.
+China’s residential property market has been in limbo in the past years, at the same time, we’ve seen increased activity in its commercial property market.

 Besides, it’s not the easiest place to acquire property as a foreigner due to strict foreign ownership regulations.